 I am not known for my crafting abilities but my six year old is.
-Erin loves nothing better than being surrounded with pots of glue, piles of stuff to stick and things to colour.
-This Christmas I have decided to embrace two looks, tartan and homemade.
+Erin loves nothing better than being surrounded by pots of glue, piles of stuff to stick and things to colour.
+This Christmas I have decided to embrace two popular looks, tartan and homemade.
 This activity explains how to make a Christmas rag wreath for under £5 which is a bargain but also means that you can make lots of them to decorate every room in the house!

 Here is my finished rag wreath, I am so pleased with it and it has inspired me to make more handmade and natural decorations.
 They really add a special touch to decorating your home.

-- Buy a copper wreath frame, mine was under £3 for ten 10 x Flat Wire Rings 10″ (25cm) Diameter I got 10inch but would like to do a bigger now aswell.
+- Buy a copper wreath frame, mine was under £3 for ten 10 x Flat Wire Rings 10″ (25cm) Diameter I got 10inch but would like to do a bigger one now as well.
 These are also available 5 x Flat Wire Rings 12″ (31cm) Diameter.

 2. Buy (or use material from home, old pillowcase etc) material.
-I bought the tartan fat quarter squares from HobbyCraft for just £7.
+I bought the tartan 4″ (10 x 10 cms) Christmas Fabric Patchwork Squares.
 It is good to have different colours of materials, I used five different tartan patterns but you could use whatever colours you want.

 3. Cut strips about 2cm wide by 10cm.
 I used half the material doing this.
 I simply ripped it in half and then got Erin cutting strips which gives her scissor practise too.
 Using tartan was a clever idea here as it has lines which made it easy for Erin to cut and follow but there are plenty of designs available and the strips do not need to be perfect anyway.

 - Knot each strip around the copper frame.
 I started with the inside as it seemed easier.
 Every so often I turned the frame over just so my knots were not all facing the same way.
 This helped puff it out (good technical terms there!).
 Make sure you use a strip from each pile in a pattern to make the wreath look symmetrical.